dsebastien/domainDrivenDesignNotes/terms.md

 Sharding can be made based on aggregates since they represent an isolated part of the system.

+Aggregates have:

+* input: you can communicate with them
+* rules: invariants or business rules
+* output: aggregate state
+* behavior
+* environment: context

 ## Aggregate Root

 In DDD, an aggregate root is a consistent boundary around a set of system entities.
 They should be able to be loaded from persistence as a unit and saved as one.